collapsed-stacks/startups/questions/5872/who-owns-a-software-application-in-this-case.md

 - tagged: `legal`
 - score: 4

-<p>I'm not sure if this is the correct exchange for this type of question.
+I'm not sure if this is the correct exchange for this type of question.
 If not perhaps someone could direct me to a more appropriate exchange.
-I'll try to keep this brief and add more details as requested.</p>
+I'll try to keep this brief and add more details as requested.

-<p>Back in April, I joined two others in a project to build a web app.
+Back in April, I joined two others in a project to build a web app.
 Our intent was to create an LLC (or some other legal entity) where each of us would have a 1/3 interest in the business.
 No legal entity was ever formed, and nothing was ever signed.
 From roughly April to mid June, I spent approximately 200 hours researching and developing the app.
-The other two guys had no role in any of the development and spent no time in any part of the development.</p>
+The other two guys had no role in any of the development and spent no time in any part of the development.

-<p>About six weeks ago it became apparent to me this arrangement wasn't going to work.
+About six weeks ago it became apparent to me this arrangement wasn't going to work.
 I was the one doing all the work, and one of the other guys decided the time wasn't right for him to move forward with this.
-Because of this, and a couple other reasons, I decided I didn't want to form a parntership with them.</p>
+Because of this, and a couple other reasons, I decided I didn't want to form a parntership with them.

-<p>My question is this, who owns the source code to the app?
+My question is this, who owns the source code to the app?
 I claim I do since I put 100% of the effort and time writing it, and wasn't paid anything.
 One of the other guys, who is an attorney, claims I only have a 1/3 interest in the app.
-Who is right?</p>
+Who is right?

 ## Answer 5873